-G.H. disclose personally identifiable information from education records without consent, to authorized representatives of the Comptroller General, the Attorney General, and the Secretary of Education, as well as State and local educational authorities;
+H. disclose personally identifiable information from education records without consent, to authorized representatives of the Comptroller General, the Attorney General, and the Secretary of Education, as well as State and local educational authorities;

-The disclosed records must be used to audit or evaluate a Federal or State supported education program, or to enforce or comply with Federal requirements related to those education programs.
+The disclosed records must be used to audit or evaluate a Federal or State-supported education program, or to enforce or comply with Federal requirements related to those education programs.
 A written agreement between the parties is required under this exception.
 (See Form 8330 F16)

-[Option A - the following sentence should be selected by districts with AGs] The District will verify that the authorized representative complies with FERPA regulations.
+The District will verify that the authorized representative complies with FERPA regulations.